Deanna Durbin

-Edna Mae Durbin (December 4, 1921 – April 17, 2013), known professionally as Deanna Durbin, was a Canadian-born actress and singer, who moved to the USA with her family in infancy.
+Edna May Durbin (December 4, 1921 – April 17, 2013), known professionally as Deanna Durbin, was a Canadian-born American lyric soprano and actress, who moved to the United States with her family in infancy.
 She appeared in musical films in the 1930s and 1940s.
-With the technical skill and vocal range of a legitimate lyric soprano, she performed many styles from popular standards to operatic arias.
+Additionally, she performed mostly classical concerts and recitals as well as concerts with semi-classical and popular music.
+She specialized in opera arias, art song, and semi-classical songs, which is today known as classical crossover.

-Durbin was a child actress who made her first film appearance with Judy Garland in Every Sunday (1936), and subsequently signed a contract with Universal Studios.
-She achieved success as the ideal teenaged daughter in films such as Three Smart Girls (1936), One Hundred Men and a Girl (1937), and It Started with Eve (1941).
+Durbin was a child actress who made her first film appearance with Judy Garland in Every Sunday (1936), and subsequently signed a contract with Universal Pictures.
+She achieved success as the ideal teenaged daughter in films such as Three Smart Girls (1936) and One Hundred Men and a Girl (1937).
 Her work was credited with saving the studio from bankruptcy, and led to Durbin being awarded the Academy Juvenile Award in 1938.

 As she matured, Durbin grew dissatisfied with the girl-next-door roles assigned to her and attempted to move into sophisticated non-musical roles with film noir Christmas Holiday (1944) and the whodunit Lady on a Train (1945).
-These films, produced by frequent collaborator and second husband Felix Jackson, were not as successful; she continued in musical roles until her retirement.
+These films, produced by frequent collaborator and second husband Felix Jackson, were not as successful; and she continued in musical roles.
 Upon her retirement and divorce from Jackson in 1949, Durbin married producer-director Charles Henri David and moved to a farmhouse near Paris.
 She withdrew from public life, granting only one interview on her career in 1983.

 Early life

-Edna Mae Durbin was born on December 4, 1921, at Grace Hospital in Winnipeg, the younger daughter of James Allen Durbin and his wife Ada (née Read) Durbin, who were originally from Chester, England.
-She had one older sister, Edith (later Mrs. Heckman, born in England, died in California).
-When she was an infant, her family moved from Winnipeg to Southern California, and the family became United States citizens in 1923.
-At the age of one, Edna Mae was singing children's songs.
-By the time she was 10, her parents recognized that she had definite talent and enrolled her in voice lessons at the Ralph Thomas Academy.
+The younger child of James Allen Durbin and Ada Tomlinson Read, natives of Greater Manchester, England who relocated to Winnipeg, Canada, Deanna had an elder sister, Edith.
+When she was an infant, Durbin's family moved from Winnipeg to Los Angeles, and she and her family became United States citizens in 1928.
+By the time she was 10, her sister recognized that she had definite talent and enrolled her in voice lessons at the Ralph Thomas Academy.
 Durbin soon became Thomas's prize pupil, and he showcased her talent at various local clubs and churches.